 Allergies can be tested for.
-Once you know you food allergen or allergens, you need to eliminate them from your diet.
+Once you know your food allergen or allergens, you need to eliminate them from your diet.

 This is a popular special diets as it is one of the easiest to follows, and it eliminates the most common foods people can be allergic or sensitive to.
 Most Grains and Dairy.

-helps with the management of Irritable Bowel syndrome and in the treatment of gut infections like SIBO
+helps with the management of Irritable Bowel syndrome and in the treatment of gut infections like SIBO.
+This diet reduces the intake of specific carb sugars that are difficult to break down and absorb.

 Focus is on reducing common allergens and inflammatory foods in the diet while providing highly nutrient dense food that will aid to heal and seal the gut lining, in order to reduce/eliminate symptoms.